lcn2/rsynchost/README.md

 ## Examples:

-**NOTE:** Because you can do a lot of damage by syncing the wrong thing to/from the wrong host, we **STRONGLY RECOMMEND** that you **ALWAYS** try the command with `-n -v`, which will print the effective commands, make a connection to the remote host without changing anything:
+**IMPORTANT:** Because you can do a lot of damage by syncing the wrong thing to/from the wrong host, we **STRONGLY RECOMMEND** that you **ALWAYS** try the command first with `-n -v`.
+This will print the effective commands that will be used, make a connection to the remote host, and go through the syncing motions *without changing anything*:

 ```sh
 rsyncfrom -n -v archive.example.net /project/curds